 White, white, electric white.

 The sublittoral zone is phosphorescent but is now becoming compromised by dimension.
 I can feel up.
-I can sense a surface towards which I'm heading.
-I'm floating in the direction of something that has colour, time and presence now.
-I'm all at sea but I'm definitely heading towards shore.
+I can sense a surface toward which I'm heading.
+I'm floating in the direction of something that has color, time, and presence now.
+I'm all at sea, but I'm definitely heading toward shore.